Swiss spy charge signals German tax deal trouble

 Bilateral talks on Sunday intended to allay the continued concerns of some of Germany’s regional states, which have the power to block ratification in the Bundesrat upper house of parliament, adjourned without agreement, an official with knowledge of the talks said.

-After a series of tax disputes with other countries, notably the United States, Swiss politicians’ patience with further concessions to their big northern neighbor is wearing thin.
+After a series of tax disputes with other countries, notably the United States, Swiss politicians’ patience with further concessions to their big northern neighbour is wearing thin.

 “Switzerland needs to be tougher.
 If Germany can’t back the deal in an acceptable period of time, then we should throw the agreement in the bin,” Martin Landolt, president-designate of Finance Minister Eveline Widmer-Schlumpf’s Conservative Democrats, was quoted as saying in the weekly Der Sonntag.